-COMPUTER SCIENTIST JORDAN POLLACK
+COMPLITER SCIENTIST JORDAN POLLACK

 What's necessary, Pollack realized, is a system where all players don't simply compete to be best.
 But players can't be altruistic either.
-The answer: a model that rewards multiple objectives, not

-Pollack says he dreams of getting BEEweb licensed into a large, "world-changing" program like Skype, the computer application that lets people worldwide make long-distance telephone calls over the Internet for free.
+The answer: a model that rewards multiple objectives, not ollack says he dreams of getting BEEweb licensed into a large, "world-changing" program like Skype, the computer application that lets people worldwide make long-distance telephone calls over the Internet for free.
 According to his "backof-the-envelope calculation," in a single year, a couple of \$2,000 servers in the basement of the Volen Center could provide the equivalent teaching hours of an entire school district.

-"If one million kids each play an hour of SpellBEE or PatternBEE, we've essentially delivered one million hours of human teaching the equivalent of a medium-sized school district, which might have a \$1 million budget," Pollack says.
+"If one million kids each play an hour of SpellBEE or PatternBEE, we've essentially delivered one million hours of human teachingthe equivalent of a medium-sized school district, which might have a \$1 million budget," Pollack says.

 Already BEEweb.org has 60,000 anonymous registered users, and each week the games get hundreds of additional visitors who drop by for a game or two.
 A Google map on the site shows that more than thirty states have registered users, with Michigan, Minnesota, and Texas outnumbering the rest.
 Some teachers register entire classes and use the games as regular teaching tools.
+SpellBEE, GeograBEE, and PatternBee won Bessies (Best just competition.
+Each player takes a turn being teacher.
+Students get rewarded for answering correctly, and teachers get rewarded for asking questions the student can answer but not by making the questions so easy that the student fails to learn, or so hard that the student is repeatedly stumped.

-SpellBEE, GeograBEE, and PatternBee won Bessies (Best Educational Software Awards) for 2005-06 from the ComputED Center in Carlsbad, California.
+Educational Software Awards) for 2005-06 from the ComputED Center in Carlsbad, California.